• Skip to primary navigation

 Homemade Chocolate Fudge

-Also known as fantasy fudge, this is a classic intensely chocolate fudge that will satisfy even the biggest chocolate fan!
+Also known as fantasy fudge, this is a classic, intensely chocolate fudge that will satisfy even the biggest chocolate fan!

-homemade fudge squares on parchment paper
+homemade fudge squares stacked on a white christmas plate

 I remember him holding the large pot so I could stir until my little arms got tired, then he would take over.
-Every year we would take turns mixing in the chocolate and marshmallows, then scraping down the pan.
+Every year, we would take turns mixing in the chocolate and marshmallows, then scraping down the pan.

 young boy making homemade fudge on the stove